learn-co-curriculum/cs-traversing-trees-readme/README.md

 `Document` provides lots of helpful methods for navigating the tree and selecting nodes.
 In fact, it provides so many methods, it can be confusing.
 This example demonstrates two ways to select nodes:

 *  `getElementById` takes a String and searches the tree for an element that has a matching "id" field.
-In this example, it selects the node `<div id="mw-content-text" lang="en" dir="ltr" class="mw-content-ltr">`, which seems to appear on every Wikipedia page to identify the `<div>` element that contains the content of the page, as opposed to the navigation sidebar and other elements.
+Here it selects the node `<div id="mw-content-text" lang="en" dir="ltr" class="mw-content-ltr">`, which appears on every Wikipedia page to identify the `<div>` element that contains the main text of the page, as opposed to the navigation sidebar and other elements.

-    The return value from `getElementById` is an `Element` object that represents this `<div>` and contains the elements in the `<div>` as children (and grandchildren, etc.)
+    The return value from `getElementById` is an `Element` object that represents this `<div>` and contains the elements in the `<div>` as children, grandchildren, etc.

-*   `select` takes a string, traverses the tree, and returns all the elements with tags that match the String.
-In this example, it returns all `<p>` tags that appear in `content`.
+*   `select` takes a String, traverses the tree, and returns all the elements with tags that match the String.
+In this example, it returns all paragraph tags that appear in `content`.
 The return value is an `Elements` object, which is a Collection that contains multiple elements.

 Before you go on, you should skim the documentation of these classes so you know what they can do.
 The most important classes are: [`Element`](http://jsoup.org/apidocs/org/jsoup/nodes/Element.html), [`Elements`](http://jsoup.org/apidocs/org/jsoup/select/Elements.html), and [`Node`](http://jsoup.org/apidocs/org/jsoup/nodes/Node.html).

-It's easy to get `Node` and `Element` confused: `Node` is the parent class of `Element`, so every `Element` is a `Node`, but not every `Node` is an `Element`.
+It's easy to get `Node` and `Element` confused: `Node` is the superclass of `Element`, so every `Element` is a `Node`, but not every `Node` is an `Element`.
 Other kinds of Nodes include `TextNode` (which we will use soon), `DataNode`, and `Comment`.

 ## Iterating through the DOM

-To make your life a little easier, we've provided a class called `WikiNodeIterable` that lets you iterate through the nodes in a DOM tree.
+To make your life easier, we've provided a class called `WikiNodeIterable` that lets you iterate through the nodes in a DOM tree.
 Here an example that shows how to use it:

 		Elements paras = content.select("p");
 		Element firstPara = paras.get(0);